wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 Build your parallel version with `make mpihello1` or `mpiicpc -o mpihello1 mpihello1.cc`

-* MPI provides wrappers for compiling and linking programms because there's a lot of machine specific stuff that must be done.
+* MPI provides wrappers for compiling and linking programs because there's a lot of machine specific stuff that must be done.
-* For the summer school we are using the Intel C++ compiler and MPI library so we use the command `mpiicpc` (`mpiifort` for the Intel fortran, `mpiicc` for Intel C) but more commonly you might be using the GNU stack (`mpicxx`, `mpicc`, `mpifort`, etc.)
+* For the summer school we are using the Intel C++ compiler and MPI library so we use the command `mpiicpc` (`mpiifort` for the Intel FORTRAN, `mpiicc` for Intel C) but more commonly you might be using the GNU stack (`mpicxx`, `mpicc`, `mpifort`, etc.)

 ### Running MPI programs